brillout/wildcard-api/docs/intro.template.md

   }

   if( err.isServerError ){
-    // `getData` endpoint function has thrown an uncaught error. alert(
+    // The `getData` endpoint function has thrown an uncaught error.
+    // There is a bug in our server code. alert(
       'Something went wrong on our side.
 We have been notified and we are working on a fix.' + 'Sorry...
 Please try again later.'
     );
   }
   if( err.isNetworkError ){
-    // This is when the browser couldn't connect to the server.
+    // The browser couldn't connect to the server.
-    // In other words, when the server is down or when the browser is offline. alert("We couldn't perform your request.
+    // The user is offline or the server is down. alert("We couldn't perform your request.
 Please try again.");
   }